icecube/icetray-public/tableio/resources/docs/hdfwriter/FAQ.rst

 What happened to tables.Table.readEvent()?
 ------------------------------------------

-Old releases of :ref:`hdfwriter` included an extension for PyTables that let you easily read the rows associated with a single event from a ragged table.
+Old releases of :ref:`tableio/hdfwriter` included an extension for PyTables that let you easily read the rows associated with a single event from a ragged table.
 This was not terribly well implemented, and conflicted with an API change in the PyTables 3.3 series, so it was `removed in 2016